5 Slimming Style Rules Almost Every Celebrity Follows

 Cindy Ord/Getty Images

 Style Notes: Don’t want to go for a suit?
-You can do monochrome by doing it the Alexa Chung way with a more casual ensemble.
+You can do the monochrome look (black and white) by following Christina Hendricks’ outfit formula of a flattering blouse and long skirt.

 While we love a turtleneck, the slimming wonders of a deep V-neck are not to be ignored.
 Not only will it make your jawline and neck appear slimmer, but the upside-down triangle shape draws the eye down to your narrow waist and mimics the silhouette of an hourglass.